EricAgyemang/IT432StreamHeartRateData/README.md

     chmod +x initialsoftware.sh./initialsoftware.sh

-* Create a security certificate
+# Create a security certificate
 * In order to communicate with Google Cloud, a security certificate must be generated and then registered with IoT core.
 -------------------------------

       chmod +x generate_keys.sh./generate_keys.sh

+* I order to transfer the created public key to your computer so that it can later be registered with IoT Core, use the Secure File Transfer Protocol(SFTP).